 While the university will not assume that a pregnant student cannot attend school or participate in school activities, absences due to pregnancy or childbirth shall be excused for as long as is deemed medically necessary by the student’s doctor.

 Where possible, a student should make an accommodation request for an excused absence in advance of the missed class.
 Students may make up work they missed while out due to pregnancy or any related conditions, including recovery from childbirth.
 If a professor awards “points” for class attendance, students must be given the opportunity to earn back the credit from classes missed because of pregnancy.

 Class Attendance and Participation in Activities

-Pregnant and/or parenting students may not be prevented from attending class on the basis of pregnancy.
-Pregnant or parenting students must be allowed to continue participating in activities and programs outside of class such as sporting, extracurricular activities, labs and career rotations.
+Pregnant and/or parenting students will not be prevented from attending class on the basis of pregnancy.
+As such, pregnant or parenting students may continue participating in activities and programs outside of class such as sporting, extracurricular activities, labs and career rotations.

-Schools cannot terminate or reduce athletic, merit or need-based scholarships because of pregnancy.
+The university will not terminate or reduce athletic, merit or need-based scholarships because of pregnancy or parenting.